Was it marriage counseling or divorce counseling?

 “I loved it when you rubbed yourself during sex, and I could feel it too.”
 A pretty racy statement, but great information for better and more mutually pleasurable sex.
 Still hard to say.
 But easier to say when you are both feeling optimistic about the relationship and the sex you just had.

 Towards the end of my marriage, I believe my wife was navigating us towards divorce rather than reconciliation.
 She had completely shut down the sex channel of communication.
 She was angry 95% of the time.
-And her single word to describe couple’s therapy was CYNICAL.
+And her single word to describe couples therapy was CYNICAL.
 Yep, she was already dooming the relationship while still agreeing to engage in the negotiations.

 As it turns out, we were not in “couple’s” or “marriage therapy.”
 We were working with a counselor who worked with a system that attempted to get you and your partner communicating on a very clear and simple level.
-What you attempted to strip away in the therapy was the projections and regrets and simply deal with the present.
+What you attempted to strip away in the therapy were the projections and regrets and simply deal with the present.
 It worked so well, that over the course of a few weeks my then-wife went to see an attorney to understand her “options.”
 Now it would’ve been more helpful had she brought that up IN therapy BEFORE going and meeting with the attorney, but she didn’t.

 MARRIAGE MAXIM: Couple’s therapy only works if both partners are honest and genuinely want the relationship to continue.
 If one partner is opting-out there is little hope that a therapist can repair the damage.